 What just-out-of-business-school entrepreneurs must keep in mind

-The Finacial Express, May 9, 2015 - Raj Mruthyunjayappa - Good customer experience is, more often than not, about a broad set of values that incorporate elements from marketing and on-boarding to an ongoing after-sales relationship.
-With sustained customer engagement becoming an increasingly complex proposition from a bottom-line standpoint, the need to have a digital cross-channel strategy to render consistency of experience is now more essential than ever.
+Good customer experience is, more often than not, about a broad set of values that incorporate elements from marketing, on-boarding to an ongoing after-sales relationship.
+Sustained customer engagement is becoming an increasingly complex proposition from a bottom-line standpoint.
+Hence, the need for a digital cross-channel strategy to provide consistent experience is now more essential than ever.

 To grab the attention of today’s empowered customers, businesses should be able to connect, engage, service and gather their feedback on many channels simultaneously.
 As customers switch seamlessly, businesses need to demonstrate agility to continue conversations on many channels.
 They must keep in mind that continuity adds layers of customer confidence to a brand.

 Your customer experience is only as strong as your weakest channel.
-We have seen instances of companies focusing on cost-effective channels while ignoring the ones where the cost of engagement is high.
+We have seen instances where companies focus on cost-effective channels while ignoring the ones where the cost of engagement is high.
 In such instances, it is advisable to close channels which are a drain on margins or where you cannot deliver an assured level of service.
-In times when word of mouth and online reviews are gaining prominence, it makes sense to ensure service continuity and assurance which, in turn, will improve brand confidence.
+In times when word-of-mouth and online reviews are gaining prominence, it makes sense to ensure service continuity and assurance.
+This, in turn, will improve brand confidence.

 Offering a unified customer experience across channels requires applications, processes, workflows and digital means to monitor customer interactions.
 Conversions can be one parameter that can be measured.
 But to deliver a channel-agnostic customer experience, businesses need to have a single view of the customer.

-Businesses should also allow customers to define the nature and context of the experience being created.
-By adopting this approach, the onus for creation of unified and consistent experience shifts to the customers and businesses can step back and focus their energies on meeting the expectation that arises out of those interactions.
+Businesses should also allow customers to define the nature and context of the experience.
+This way, the onus for creation of unified, consistent experience shifts to the customers.
+Businesses can step back and focus their energies on meeting the expectation that arises out of those interactions.
 With customers in control of their data and engagement, repeat purchases may become the norm.

 As far as rendering a loyalty-enhancing experience is concerned, businesses and young start-ups must keep a few things in mind.